kchiranjewee63/SockHTTP/README.md

 httpServer.start(8080)
 ```

-Check [this](example/README.md#example-microservices) for an example of building microservices using this framework.
+Check [this](example/README.md#example-microservices) for an example application that consists of three microservices
+build using this framework.